TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/webhooks/webhook-templates/format.md

 - `downlink-sent`: The path to which downlink sent will be sent.
 - `downlink-failed`: The path to which downlink failures will be sent.
 - `downlink-queued`: The path to which downlink queued status will be sent.
 - `downlink-queue-invalidated`: The path to which downlink queue invalidated event will be sent.
-This is only used when the upstream platform carries out LoRaWAN `FRMPayload` encryption.
+This is only used when the upstream platform carries out LoRaWAN® `FRMPayload` encryption.
 - `location-solved`: The path to which the location of the device will be sent when resolved.
 - `service-data`: The path to which the data from integrations is sent.
 Data from services such as LoRa Cloud DAS and GLS will be sent here, for example.